vlourme/yahoo-auction-alert-discord-bot/README.md

-# Yahoo Auction!
-Alert Discord Bot
+# Yahoo Auction and Mercari Discord Bot

-This project is a Discord bot designed to find newly posted articles on Yahoo Auction! and alert the user on a Discord server.
+This project is a Discord bot designed to find newly posted articles on Yahoo Auction and Mercari and alert the user on a Discord server.
 The bot employs an unofficial Google Translator API to translate the article names from Japanese, which can occasionally result in instability.

 ## Installation